Comprehensive Car Insurance

 • Best overall comprehensive insurance company: Progressive

-Progressive offers comprehensive car insurance to protect your vehicle against the following threats, as stated on their website:
+Progressive offers comprehensive car insurance to protect your vehicle against the following threats:

 • Theft

-An independent insurance agent can help you decide if Progressive's comprehensive car insurance is a good match for you.
+An independent insurance agent can help you decide if Progressive's comprehensive car insurance is a good match.

 Comprehensive Insurance Deductibles

-When shopping for comprehensive insurance with your independent insurance agent, you'll decide if you want your coverage to have a deductible and what that amount will be.
+When shopping for comprehensive coverage with your independent insurance agent, you'll decide if you want a deductible and what that amount will be.
 A higher deductible can lead to a lower monthly premium rate for your coverage, but you'll also have to pay more out of pocket after an incident.

 What Isn’t Covered by Comprehensive Car Insurance?